BMurp/music_modeling_capstone/README.md

 8. Create the virutal environment  `uv env`
 9. For Jupiter notebooks, I've tested using Visual Studio Code.
 One of the dependencies is iPython, with this the virtual enviroment can be used as a Kernel in visual studio.
 For this create a .ipynb file, select uv virtual environment as kernel.
 It should be called `.vnv (Python 3.10.5)`.
 You can also take a different path like jupyter lab: https://docs.astral.sh/uv/guides/integration/jupyter/#using-jupyter-within-a-project

+# Managing Data
+data is stored and distributed using G-Drive.
+There is a "project_data_folder" on g-drive, and the expectation is this folder and it's structure is replicated locally within `music_modeling_capstone/project_data_folder`.
+This folder has been added to gitignore to avoid tracking history here

+For intial setup
+1. Go to the project_data_source folder here: https://drive.google.com/drive/u/1/folders/1iEgWbgOzuWd41frPpWAAUADBUJnJGC0p
+2. Download contents of folder and put in `music_modeling_capstone/project_data_folder`, while ensuring your local copy is the same as g-drive copy including folder names and structure.
+3. Data updates can be communicated in PRs to facilitate a manual process of retrieving data updates along with merging code updates.

 # Development Workflow
 A Continuous Integration workflow featuring relatively frequent branches and pull request is proposed so as to all be able to commit our own work while getting a chance to review and build off eachothers work.